OCA/server-tools/auditlog_clickhouse_read/readme/USAGE.md

 To use this module, you need to:

-1. Go to *Settings > Technical > Auditlog > ClickHouse Configurations*.

-2. Open the active ClickHouse configuration.

-3. Click *Enable FDW read*.
+1. Click *Enable FDW read*.

-4. Open the standard audit log menus in Odoo:
+2. Open the standard audit log menus in Odoo:

    - *Settings > Technical > Audit > Logs*

-5. Review audit log records as usual from the standard Odoo interface.
+3. Review audit log records as usual from the standard Odoo interface.

-6. Use the existing search, filters, and group by options in audit log views to analyze audit data stored in ClickHouse.
+4. Use the existing search, filters, and group by options in audit log views to analyze audit data stored in ClickHouse.

-7. Open an audited record and use the standard *View Logs* action when available.
+5. Open an audited record and use the standard *View Logs* action when available.
 The action continues to open the related audit log entries through the standard Odoo interface.